 In a nutshell, it's just taken to another level.

 The family love this not just for dessert but any leftovers are pounced on for breakfast, weekend brunch and, typically French, for teatime too.
 I love how the French call it a crrrrumbeulle.
 Crumbles in France are becoming increasingly popular on teatime and winter dessert menus.
 Serve with a pot of tea for the ultimate cosy treat.

 What Kind of Pears are Best for a Crumble?

 All throughout Autumn and Winter, we've had a constant supply of ripe-firm pears at our local market, which are just right for this crumble.
-In February, and now in March, they’re still going strong!
-For this recipe I use Comice pears but you can use Williams, Conference - any of the winter varieties.
+For this recipe I use Comice pears but you can use Williams, Conference - any of the winter varieties are good.

-As I was developing the recipe, I found that adding some apple helped soak up the juices, as pears for a crumble do tend to be rather wet and juicy, which could make it a bit soggy if used on their own.
+As I was developing the recipe, I found that adding some apple helped soak up the juices.
+Pears, if extra ripe, tend to be rather wet and juicy for a crumble, which could make it a bit too juicy if used on their own.
 However, the mixture of the two together and cooking them lightly at the beginning will prove to be just right.

 To make this recipe a little less in gluten than my classic apple crumble, I've replaced some of the flour with oats and the hazelnuts just add that incredible flavour.
 It's like having a homemade Nutella crumble but much healthier.